-Impacts on Outstandingly Remarkable Values (Scenic, Recreational, Fish and Wildlife): Crew camps, helicopter use, restoration of mountain yellow-legged frogs, monitoring, research, and fish disposal would have no direct effects on designated ORV because none of these activities would occur within designated river segments.
-Stock use would pass through river corridors.
-These trips would be minimal but sometimes would involve overnight stays.
-In upper basin areas upstream from wild and scenic rivers, there would be no on scenic values because crews working and camping in project areas would not be visible from a wild and scenic river or its banks.
-Recreational, fish, and wildlife values in areas of upstream of wild and scenic river segments would be changed as ecosystems are restored, primarily due to an increase in opportunities to view native wildlife; and these changes would have the potential to spread into the designated wild and scenic river segments in the future.
-This would result in beneficial effects to the recreation, fish, and wildlife ORV.
+Impacts on Outstandingly Remarkable Values (Scenic, Recreational, Fish and Wildlife): Crew camps, helicopter and stock use, and ongoing restoration of mountain yellow-legged frogs, monitoring, research, and fish disposal would have no direct effects on wild and scenic rivers.
+In upper basin areas associated with wild and scenic rivers, there would be limited indirect effects on scenic values related to the presence of crews working and camping in project areas near tributaries to wild and scenic rivers.
+Recreational and fish and wildlife values would be changed in the future as ecosystems are restored, primarily due to an increase in opportunities to view native wildlife.
+This would result in beneficial effects to associated wild and scenic rivers values.

-Figure K-3 Flowchart for a water resources project "outside" a wild and scenic river corridor.
+Figure 3 Flowchart for a water resources project "outside" a wild and scenic river corridor.

-This area of page intentionally left blank.

-- 1 A wild and scenic river (WSR) means a river and the adjacent area within the boundaries of a component of the National Wild and Scenic Rivers System pursuant to section 3(a) or 2(a)(ii) of the Wild and Scenic Rivers Act (WSRA).
-Outside the corridor means a project located upstream, downstream or on a tributary to a WSR. - 2 Assistance means loan, grant, license, or other assistance in the construction of any water resources project. - 3 Construction means any action carried on with Federal assistance affecting the free-flowing characteristics of a WSR. - 4 Water resources project means any federally assisted construction that would affect free-flowing characteristic, as defined in Section 16(b) of the WSRA (see footnote 5), or affect the scenic, recreational, fish or wildlife values within the WSR.
+1 A wild and scenic river (WSR) means a river and the adjacent area within the boundaries of a component of the National Wild and Scenic Rivers System pursuant to section 3(a) or 2(a)(ii) of the Wild and Scenic Rivers Act (WSRA).
+Outside the corridor means a project located upstream, downstream or on a tributary to a WSR.

+2 Assistance means loan, grant, license, or other assistance in the construction of any water resources project.

+3 Construction means any action carried on with Federal assistance affecting the freeflowing characteristics of a WSR.

+4 Water resources project means any federally assisted construction that would affect free-flowing characteristic, as defined in Section 16(b) of the WSRA (see footnote 5), or affect the scenic, recreational, fish or wildlife values within the WSR.
 Projects that typically meet this definition are dams, diversion structures and projects that can be seen from the WSR because they have the potential to affect these characteristics and values in the WSR.
 This definition also includes licenses and exemptions of hydropower projects under Part I of the Federal Power Act, as amended (41 Stat.
 1063; 16 U.S.C.
-791a et seq.), assuming a nexus as describe in footnote 6. - 5 Bed or banks is an interpretation of Section 16(b) of the WSRA, which defines freeflowing, in part, as "existing or flowing in natural condition without impoundment, diversion, straightening, riprapping, or other modification of the waterway."
+791a et seq.), assuming a nexus as describe in footnote 6.

+5 Bed or banks is an interpretation of Section 16(b) of the WSRA, which defines freeflowing, in part, as "existing or flowing in natural condition without impoundment, diversion, straightening, riprapping, or other modification of the waterway."
 Generally the applicability of Section 7(a) is limited to the area within the ordinary high water mark (OHWM) of the river.
-OHWM is defined in 33 CFR Part 328.3(e) as "...that line on the shore established by fluctuations of water and indicated by physical characteristics such as a clear, natural line impressed on the bank, shelving, changes in the character of soil, destruction of terrestrial vegetation, the presence of litter and debris, or other appropriate means that consider the characteristics of the surrounding areas." - 6 Requires a nexus between the proposed upstream, downstream or tributary project and the WSR or such project is not a water resources project for purposes of a Section 7(a) determination.
+OHWM is defined in 33 CFR Part 328.3(e) as "...that line on the shore established by fluctuations of water and indicated by physical characteristics such as a clear, natural line impressed on the bank, shelving, changes in the character of soil, destruction of terrestrial vegetation, the presence of litter and debris, or other appropriate means that consider the characteristics of the surrounding areas."

+6 Requires a nexus between the proposed upstream, downstream or tributary project and the WSR or such project is not a water resources project for purposes of a Section 7(a) determination.
 Projects that have the potential to affect free-flow, or scenery, recreation, fish or wildlife values of the WSR are dams, upstream diversion structures and projects that can be seen from the WSR as they have the potential to affect these characteristics and values in the WSR.

-This area of page intentionally left blank.